The Vazart-Coquart Estate

-Since 1954, Vazart-Coquart & Fils Champagne has been producing elegant and rich champagnes.
-The terroir of Chouilly, Grand Cru de la Côte des Blancs, plays host to our 30 plots of vines.
-Chardonnay is the predominant grape type on our 11 hectares of vines, supplemented by several hundred square metres where we also grow Pinot Noir.
+Since 1954, Vazart-Coquart Estate has been producing elegant and rich champagnes.
+The terroir of Chouilly, Grand Cru of the Côte des Blancs, plays host to our 30 plots of vines.
+Chardonnay is the predominant grape variety on our 11 hectares of vines, supplemented by several hundred square metres where we also grow Pinot Noir.

 Continuing the Legacy

 Three generations have succeeded one another since our creation.
 Louis, Jacques and today Jean-Pierre have all contributed to the company’s development.

 At the start of the 1950s, Jacques Vazart convinced his father Louis and his brother René, who at the time owned and grew a certain amount of vines, to start producing champagne.
 The family thus started to invest in order to produce this divine nectar.
 In 1954, the first bottles were produced and started to attract the attention of wine lovers.

 The development of the Vazart-Coquart brand